Tushar7012/AI-PODCAST-GENERATOR/README.md

     This project is an **AI-powered podcast generator** that:
     - Scrapes blog content from any URL,
     - Summarizes the content using a multi-agent LLM pipeline,
-    - Converts the summary into speech to generate a podcast episode!
+    - Converts the summary into speech to generate a podcast audio!

 ---